Strafgesetzbuch section 86a

-The German Strafgesetzbuch (StGB; Criminal Code) in section § 86a outlaws "use of symbols of unconstitutional organizations" outside the contexts of "art or science, research or teaching".
+The German Strafgesetzbuch (StGB; Criminal Code) in section § 86a outlaws use of symbols of "unconstitutional organizations" and terrorism outside the contexts of "art or science, research or teaching".
 The law does not name the individual symbols to be outlawed, and there is no official exhaustive list.
-However, the law has primarily been used to outlaw Fascist, Nazi, communist, Islamic extremist and Russian militarist symbols.
-The law was adopted during the Cold War and notably affected the Communist Party of Germany, which was banned as unconstitutional in 1956, the Socialist Reich Party (banned in 1952) and several small far-right parties.
+However, the law has primarily been used to suppress fascist, Nazi, communist, extremist and Russian militarist symbols.
+The law, adopted during the Cold War, most notably affected the Communist Party of Germany, which was banned as unconstitutional in 1956; the Socialist Reich Party, which was banned in 1952; and several small far-right parties.

 The law prohibits the distribution or public use of symbols of unconstitutional groups—in particular, flags, insignia, uniforms, slogans and forms of greeting.

 Text

 The relevant excerpt of the German criminal code reads:

 Symbols affected

 The text of the law does not name the individual symbols to be outlawed, and there is no official exhaustive list.
 A symbol may be a flag, emblem, uniform, or a motto or greeting formula.
 The prohibition is not tied to the symbol itself but to its use in a context suggestive of association with outlawed organizations.
-Thus, the Swastika is outlawed if used in a context of völkisch ideology, while it is legitimate if used as a symbol of religious faith, particularly any South Eastern or East Asian religions.
+Thus, the Swastika is outlawed if used in a context of völkisch ideology — while it is legitimate if used as a symbol of religious faith — particularly any South, South Eastern or East Asian religions.
 Similarly, the Wolfsangel is outlawed if used in the context of the Junge Front but not in other contexts such as heraldry, or as the emblem of "landscape poet" Hermann Löns.